mecid/mecid.github.io/_posts/2021-08-11-how-to-create-a-property-wrapper-in-swift.md

 > To learn more about bindings in SwiftUI, take a look at my dedicated ["Binding in SwiftUI"](/2020/04/08/binding-in-swiftui/) post.

 Here we create a calculated property that returns the binding to the value controlled by the property wrapper type.
 Now we can easily provide that binding to any SwiftUI view.
+Keep in mind that you can make *projectedValue* of any type you need, not only *Binding*.

 Another thing that we expect from SwiftUI is that it updates the view as soon as data hidden by a property wrapper changes.
 To achieve that, we should do two things:
 1. Conform our property wrapper type to the *DynamicProperty* protocol that SwiftUI gives us. *DynamicProperty* protocol has only one requirement that has a default implementation.